MS Access As A Dev Tool

 The other set of rules applied to a database are not applicable to all databases but are, instead, dictated by business rules that apply to a specific application.
 Database-specific rules are as important as overall integrity rules.
 They ensure that only valid data is entered into a database.
 An example of a database-specific integrity rule is that the delivery date for an order must fall after the order date.

-Get more information about our programming services on the Microsoft Access Programmer Chicago, Illinois web page.
+Get more information about our Access programming services on the Microsoft Access programmer Anaheim California web page.